ibm-cloud-docs/event-notifications/en-slack-notification-template.md

 Slack is a messaging platform that helps teams to connect and collaborate.
 When you select slack as a service destination, any subscribed notification about an event can be sent as a message to slack channels.
 {: shortdesc}

-For more information about the Webhook destination, see [here](/docs/event-notifications?topic=event-notifications-en-destinations-slack).
+For more information about the Slack destination, see [here](/docs/event-notifications?topic=event-notifications-en-destinations-slack).

 ## How to create a Slack Notification Template
 {: #en-create-slack-template}